Baby turtles can be tricky to take care of. This is what you need to know about baby red-eared slider care.

 A baby red eared slider is omnivorous, which means they eat both plants and animals.

 Your baby red-eared slider’s diet should be primarily protein-focused.

 The absolute best way to make sure your baby red-eared slider gets enough nutrition is by using a good turtle pellet as its staple food.
-I recommend either Mazuri or Omega One for pellet food.
+I recommend either Mazuri or Tetra for pellet food.
 For more information on both as well as why I recommend these two brands, check out my article on the best turtle food brands.

 You can also use other meat and insect sources to supplement the pellets.
 A baby red-eared slider would definitely eat any of the following animals/insects: